anettrolikova/planett/index.md

 ### Hey, I’m exploring new opportunities.
 I'm interested in Ecosystem Growth & GTM & DevRel & Events & Chief of Staff roles - let’s chat [DMs open](https://x.com/AnettRolikova)!

 # 🪐 Introduction
-Anett has been connecting people in the Ethereum ecosystem since 2019 with a unique perspective on the Ethereum Community.
-She used to be an Ethereum events organizer, but nowadays, she is leaning more toward project management and developer relations roles, technical writing, and development coordination.
-You can learn more about Anett and her story on this website.
-For more in-depth ideas on the Ethereum Community and how volunteering at crypto conferences can help you get a full-time job at crypto, listen [Episode 19 - Anett Rolikova by WholesomeCrypto](https://youtu.be/Oj_HIbW76TI) podcast.
+I have been connecting people in the Ethereum ecosystem since 2019, bringing a unique perspective on how the Ethereum community works.
+I started as an Ethereum event organizer but have shifted toward project management, developer relations management, technical writing, and development coordination.
+I focus on helping teams bridge the gap between builders and users.
+I also love hosting unique events and in-person experiences that unite the community in fun and unexpected ways.

+If you’re curious about my journey—from volunteering at crypto conferences to landing a full-time role in Web3, you should listen to the [Episode 19 - Anett Rolikova by WholesomeCrypto](https://youtu.be/Oj_HIbW76TI) podcast.

 ## My Speakers bio (outdated, I will update this whenever I need it next time)
 Anett is leading Developer Relations at [Last](https://www.last.net/), building a groundbreaking twin-chain EVM L2 blockchain and Last Custody Network (LCN) engineered for sustainability through automated cashflow reinvestment.
 You might recognize Anett from the Ethereum Magicians community and [NFT Standards](https://www.nftstandards.wtf/) Working Group and Ethereum Standard improvement incentives contributing to the evolution of Ethereum Core Protocol on behalf of Ethereum Magicians.